BingSu12/TAP/Few_Shot_Learning/README.md

 # Usage
 Please check the README file in https://github.com/tobyperrett/few-shot-action-recognition.
-Here we quote and slightly a part of the descriptions for quick start and running as follows:
+Here we quote and slightly adapt a part of the descriptions for quick start and running as follows:
 ###############################################################################

 ### Datasets supported